This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

-With Milan as it’s capital, it’s no surprise that visitors flock in their millions to Lombardy each year.
+With Milan as its capital, it’s no surprise that visitors flock in their millions to Lombardy each year.
 But beyond the fashion favourite, plenty more must-visit places in the Lombardy region of Italy that you should discover.
 As with everything in Italy, it’s best to soak it up slowly, but these could also work as day trips from Milan.

 There are countless things to do in this region; admiring sunken castles in picturesque lakes, visiting violin workshops in historic city’s, being amazed at the art and architecture of Mantua – Lombardy really packs a punch for visitors, and I’ve packed a visual overview into the video below.

 I’ll readily admit on my first visit to Milan, and around Lombardy, I thought it was a destination a bit too focused on art and architecture alone for me.
 But, as I discovered and realised the diversity of the region, I learnt there is an abundance to do in Lombardy for any kind of visitor.

-Whether you are looking for day trips from Milan idea,s or planning a road trip through the Lombardy region, I hope this list of spots helps you make the most of your trip to Italy.
+Whether you are looking for day trips from Milan or planning a road trip through the Lombardy region, I hope this list of spots helps you make the most of your trip to Italy.

 The fashion capital of Italy is a lot of things to a lot of people, and not surprisingly, therefore, comes in as the top things to do in Lombardy on this list.

 It’s also a city with plenty to offer, so much so that it will actually surprise you.
 I’ve been to Milan six times now, and every time I visit, I discover something new to do or explore in the capital city of Lombardy.

 Of course, the classics like Milano Duomo (be sure to go on the roof) and the Vittorio Emanuele Galleria next door are some of the most visited attractions in Milan but branch out to both modern Milan, and the classic masterpieces to really make the most from your visit.